theon/theon.github.com/content/articles/scala.md

 Date: 2012-04-01
-Title: Five Reasons Scala is Awesome
+Title: Six Reasons Scala is Awesome
 Tags: scala
 Category: Posts
 Author: Ian Forsey

 Scala is a really nice programming language to work with and is easy for devs coming from the Java world (like me) to pick up, due to the fact it runs on the JVM.
-I thought I'd share the five main reasons I've been using Scala for many of my projects at the moment.
+I thought I'd share the six main reasons I've been using Scala for many of my projects at the moment.

+# 1. Scala feels like a dynamically typed language, but without the suck

+Generally speaking, I'm not a fan of dynamically typed languages.
+They definitely have their pros, but the vast majority of the time I miss the nice things you get with static typed langauges:

+ * When using a library I know what to pass into functions.
+I don't have to play the guessing game (or wade through library code that should be encapsulated from me) if documentation is poor.
+ * Intelligent code completion.
+ * Compile time type checking.

+One thing I love about dynamically typed languages is that you can knock things up really quick.
+With statically typed languages you can feel like you are getting bogged down in the with the vebose syntax - you have to specify types everywhere.

+Scala strikes a nice balance in this regard.
+Declaring varibles is succinct as you need not declare the type:

+    val animal = "Cat"

+Despite this, Scala is a statically typed language.
+Functions _must_ declare their argument and return types and this is why is the type declaration is optional for variables - no matter what you are assigning to your variable Scala can infer the variable type (note: if you are only declaring a variable and not assigning anything to it, you must specify the type).

+Scala is succinct is many other ways, which leads be to....

-# 1. Case classes
+# 2. Case classes

 Case classes are the Scala equivalent of Java POJOs - objects you use to hold state and often don't do a whole lot else.
+The difference is that Scala case classes don't have all the bolierplate cruft of Java POJOs.
 Here is a case class in Scala:

     case class Animal(type:String, sound:String)